List of Shortland Street characters introduced in 2006: TK Samuels

 Dr. Te Koha "TK" Samuels was the travel worn cousin of Huia Samuels (Nicola Kawana).
 He has been portrayed by Benjamin Mitchell since 25 January 2006 and since his arrival has become one of the most recognisable faces of the show.
 The character was involved in a high-profile love triangle between himself, Sarah Potts (Amanda Billing) and Craig Valentine (Renato Bartolomei) which culminated in TK and Sarah getting married, divorced and becoming parents to a daughter – Tillie Potts (Nalani Rose Tuhoe).
 TK would make it all the way up to CEO as of 2022.

 Libby Jeffries

 Olivia "Libby" Tippett (née Jeffries) was the final instalment of the Jeffries family unit.
-She was portrayed by Fleur Saville until April 2010 and again for brief stints in September 2010 and for the shows 20th anniversary in May 2012.
+She was portrayed by Fleur Saville until April 2010 and again for brief stints in September 2010 and for the shows 20th anniversary in May 2012, before returning as a core cast member in 2025.
 Good looking and efficient, Libby was the personal assistant to the hospital CEO and was famous for her searching towards the perfect husband.